The Problem -

 Solution - our Gas Saver System

-delivers enough extra gas to purge the weld start area,
+delivers enough extra gas at a limited peak flow rate to purge the weld start area,